app360/app360-wp-sdk/README.md

 // replace <facebook_access_token> with Facebook access token of user MOGScopedUser.CurrentUser.LinkWithFacebookToken("<facebook_access_token>");
 ```
-If done, value of MOGScopedUser.CurrentUser.SocialID will be updated.
+When the linking is successful, the value of `MOGScopedUser.CurrentUser.SocialID` should be updated

 #Payment
 ##Payment flow